raxidbou4nja/HorseGame/readme.md

 ## Routing

 The `index.php` file defines the routing logic for the application.
 It reads the URL of the incoming request and determines which controller and method to call based on the URL.
-For example, a request to `http://localhost/user/edit/1` would be routed to the `UserController` and the `edit` method with a parameter of 1.

 ## Controllers